 Oligopoly

 An oligopoly is a market dominated by a few producers.
 The market can be international, national, or local.
 The main characteristic of an oligopoly is that they have pricing power.
-However, unlike a monopoly that consists of a single firm dominating the market, an oligopolistic firm must take into consideration how the other producers will react to any changes in price.
-It is this mutual interdependence of the few firms producing the product that make an oligopoly different from a monopoly.
-Pricing and output are determined by strategic decisions, based on the expected response of other members of the oligopoly to changes in price or output by one member.
-Sometimes, oligopolists will try to increase their market power by forming a cartel, which is a group of firms acting in unison.
+However, unlike a monopoly that consists of a single firm dominating the market, an oligopolistic firm must consider how other producers will react to any changes in price.
+It is this mutual interdependence of the few firms producing the product that distinguishes an oligopoly from a monopoly.
+Pricing and output are determined by strategic decisions, based on the expected response of other oligopolists to changes in price or output by one member.
+Sometimes, oligopolists will try to increase their market power by forming a cartel, a group of firms acting in unison.

-An oligopolistic firm is generally a large firm that had to invest a lot of capital to produce the product, such as aircraft, cars, and household appliances.
+An oligopolistic firm is often a large firm that invested much capital to produce a product, such as aircraft, cars, and household appliances.
 This large initial investment of capital is a major barrier to entry to oligopolistic markets.
-Other barriers to entry include patents, control of strategic resources, and the ability to engage in retaliatory pricing to prevent firms from entering the market.
+Other barriers to entry include patents, control of strategic resources, and retaliatory pricing by oligopolists to prevent firms from entering the market.

 An oligopoly produces products that exhibit large economies of scale, where the cost of producing each unit declines with large quantities.
 Such economies of scale prevent other firms from entering the market, since there would be little market share that could be gained, and what could be gained would not be enough to be profitable.